brenoliradev/svelte-standalone/docs/shadcn.md

 </Table.Root>
 ```

-4. **Transform It**: Just by running `npm run standalone build -ap` you're going to have a minified, production-ready standalone version of `Table`.
-This is my output for bundling the entire table:
+4. **Transform It**: Just by running `npm run standalone build -ap` you have a minified, production-ready standalone version of `Table`:

 ```bash
 ➜  shadcn-standalone bun standalone build -ap